manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 ###Results

 This section presents the results obtained in the process described in the previous section.

 ####Fatalities and Injuries

 Figure 1 represents, in three graphs, the harm indicators.
-The Y-axis values labels despict the ranking order for each one.
+The Y-axis values labels depict the ranking order for each one.

 ```r